Slamy/Wiki_MiSTer/Multi-Button-Mapping.md

 This is particularly useful for the Neogeo core where some fighting games use A+B and C+D as "strong hit".

+(note: unfortunately NeoGeo games are not consistent with each other - so it is not possible to set one mapping for all games)

 ***

 ## Example: NeoGeo Breakers / Breakers' Revenge

 Assume a six button arcade controller (for Street Fighter 2) with 3 punch buttons on top and 3 kick buttons below.

 We will map the buttons so that Breakers / Breakers' revenge has the same kind of layout.

-(unfortunately NeoGeo games are not consistent with each other - so it is not possible to set one mapping for all games)

 This particular game uses the following attack buttons:
 * A: Weak Punch